ITOCHU Corporation

 -

-The company includes land legality training in its workshops with smallholders.
-The information is not externally verified.
+The company provides land legality training workshops to smallholders.
+However, the information is not externally verified and is between two and five years old.

 -